krisnye/browser-build/README.md

     require("browser-build").watch(config);

 Note: I do not perform any special shimming of nodejs specific built in properties like "process" etc.  If your module contains code which will not run in the browser, then you will have to provide your own shims or environment tests.

+In the future, I will also generate a /js/release.js file which will contain all modules merged and minified.